More than just a traffic island: The history behind Parliament Square

 As well as British PMs, there is also sculptures of former South African Prime Minister Jan Smuts (PM 1919-24, 1939-48, sculpted by Sir Jacob Epstein, unveiled 1956) and former U.S. President Abraham Lincoln (sculpted by Augustus Saint-Gaudens, unveiled 1920).
 More recently, sculptures of former South African President Nelson Mandela and British Prime Minister David Lloyd George were added.

 The South African icon’s likeness was created by Ian Walters and its location was the subject of much debate.
 Although many wanted it outside South Africa House in Trafalgar Square, it was eventually erected in the south-western edge of the green.
 Mandela himself attending the unveiling and admitted he wished for that day since a visit to Britain in the 1960s.
 He said: ‘When Oliver Tambo visited Westminster Abbey and Parliament Square… we half joked that one day a statue of a black person would be erected here.’
 Glynn Williams’ sculpture of Lloyd George (PM 1916-22) was erected in November 2007 – three months after the unveiling of Mandela’s statue.

 Of course one of these statues was unveiled before Parliament Square even existed, but was relocated after it was laid out.
 The Canning statue was originally in New Palace Yard, but was moved to the Square in 1949.

-Or to read about another famous London ‘traffic island’, click A monument to victory, grand park entrance and an upset Duke: History behind the Wellington Arch.
+Or to read about another famous London ‘traffic island’, read about the Wellington Arch.